melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 The introductory [WWDC 2017 presentation on CoreML](https://developer.apple.com/videos/play/wwdc2017/703/) lists the supported by CoreML conversion tool ML libraries.
-The following libraries are supported: Caffe and Keras for neural nets (only outdated major versions at the time of announcement), scikit-learn and XGBoost for tree ensembles, [LIBSVM](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) and scikit-learn for SVM and some more models from scikit-learn.
+The following libraries are supported: Caffe and Keras for neural nets (only outdated major versions at the time of announcement), scikit-learn and XGBoost for tree ensembles, [LIBSVM](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) and scikit-learn for SVM, and some more models from scikit-learn.

 ![CoreML supported model formats]({attach}static/images/coreml-formats.png)